What is an encumbrance?

 Check whether you’re encumbered

-You can check whether you’re encumbered through Chat 365 – it only takes a moment, but you’ll need to log in with your Monash student account first.
+If you’re enrolled at an Australian campus, you can also check using our virtual assistant – it only takes a moment, but you’ll need to log in with your Monash student account first.

 Paying overdue fees and fines